awerebea/eks-karpenter/eks-gpu-slicing/README.md

 4. Deploy user applications requiring GPUs, ensuring the appropriate `nodeSelector` and `tolerations` are applied for proper scheduling on the GPU instances.

+This approach could serve as a solid starting point for further hands-on experimentation with this topic.

 ### References:
 - [Time-Slicing GPUs with Karpenter](https://dev.to/aws/time-slicing-gpus-with-karpenter-43nn)
 - [k8s-device-plugin](https://github.com/NVIDIA/k8s-device-plugin)